rambodrahmani/eth-programming-for-robotics-ros/course1/README.md

 ```
 To verify that we have changed to the roscpp package directory, run this example:
 ```
-ros@ros:~/catkin_ws$ roscd roscpp
+catkin_ws $ roscd roscpp
-ros@ros:/opt/ros/kinetic/share/roscpp$ pwd
+/opt/ros/kinetic/share/roscpp $ pwd
 /opt/ros/kinetic/share/roscpp
 ````
-You can see that YOUR_INSTALL_PATH/share/roscpp is the same path that rospack find gave in the previous example.
+You can see that YOUR_INSTALL_PATH/share/roscpp is the same path that rospack
+find gave in the previous example.

-Note that roscd, like other ROS tools, will only find ROS packages that are within the directories listed in your ROS_PACKAGE_PATH.
-To see what is in your ROS_PACKAGE_PATH, type:
+Note that roscd, like other ROS tools, will only find ROS packages that are
+within the directories listed in your ROS_PACKAGE_PATH.
+To see what is in your
+ROS_PACKAGE_PATH, type:
 ```
-ros@ros:~/catkin_ws$ echo $ROS_PACKAGE_PATH
+catkin_ws $ echo $ROS_PACKAGE_PATH
 /home/ros/catkin_ws/src:/opt/ros/kinetic/share
 ```
-Your ROS_PACKAGE_PATH should contain a list of directories where you have ROS packages separated by colons.
+Your ROS_PACKAGE_PATH should contain a list of directories where you have ROS
+packages separated by colons.
 A typical ROS_PACKAGE_PATH might look like this:
 ```
 /opt/ros/kinetic/base/install/share
 ```
-Similarly to other environment paths, you can add additional directories to your ROS_PACKAGE_PATH, with each path separated by a colon ':'.
+Similarly to other environment paths, you can add additional directories to your
+ROS_PACKAGE_PATH, with each path separated by a colon ':'.

 ##### Subdirectories
 roscd can also move to a subdirectory of a package or stack.

 Try:
 ```
-ros@ros:/opt/ros/kinetic/share/roscpp$ roscd roscpp/cmake
+/opt/ros/kinetic/share/roscpp $ roscd roscpp/cmake
-ros@ros:/opt/ros/kinetic/share/roscpp/cmake$ pwd
+/opt/ros/kinetic/share/roscpp/cmake $ pwd
 /opt/ros/kinetic/share/roscpp/cmake
 ```
 #### roscd log
 roscd log will take you to the folder where ROS stores log files.
-Note that if you have not run any ROS programs yet, this will yield an error saying that it does not yet exist.
+Note that if
+you have not run any ROS programs yet, this will yield an error saying that it
+does not yet exist.
 If you have run some ROS program before, try:
 ```
-ros@ros:/opt/ros/kinetic/share/roscpp/cmake$ roscd log
+/opt/ros/kinetic/share/roscpp/cmake $ roscd log
 No active roscore
 bash: cd: /home/ros/.ros/log: No such file or directory
 ```
 #### Using rosls
 rosls is part of the rosbash suite.
-It allows you to ls directly in a package by name rather than by absolute path.
+It allows you to ls directly in a package by
+name rather than by absolute path.

 Usage:
 ```